sagevik/TidalCustomFunctions/README.md

 # TidalCustomFunctions
-Just a collection of custom Tidal functions
+A collection of custom Tidal functions

+Thanks to Mike Hodnick, Calum Gunn and Eris Fairbanks for inspiration